jensarps/IDBWrapper/README.md

 getAll: function(/*Function?*/onSuccess, /*Function?*/onError)
 ```

-'onSuccess' will be called if the getAll operation was successful, and it will receive an Array of
+`onSuccess` will be called if the getAll operation was successful, and it will receive an Array of
-all objects currently stored in the store as first and only argument. 'onError' will be called if
+all objects currently stored in the store as first and only argument. `onError` will be called if
 the getAll operation failed and it will recieve the error event object as first and only argument.

 ___